dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-right well so so the other
+right well so the other
-point is I look at we kind of want to boot the strip bootstrap the system now right in the short term so the other thing to this point is that imagine if we did something a lot sooner where we just did a hundred million and it stops next year right it's all done whoever's in now so I would argue that over the next three years you'd have more optimum so if I'm looking for optimum total
+point is I look at we kind of want to boot the strip bootstrap the system now right in the short term so the other thing to this point is that imagine if we did something a lot sooner where we just did a hundred million and it stops next it's all done whoever's in now so I would argue that over the next three years you'd have more optimum so if I'm looking for optimum total